-A responsible and sustainable approach represents the Company's methods of operating under a logic of value creation over the medium and long-term and is based on an integrated view of all company processes: from planning, monitoring and control to risk prevention and management, from implementation of operations to reporting, and in communications with internal and external stakeholders.
+A responsible and sustainable approach represents the Company's methods of operating under a logic of value creation over the medium and long-term for the Company itself and for all stakeholders and is based on an integrated view of all Company processes: from planning, monitoring and control to risk prevention and management, from implementation of operations to reporting, and in communications with internal and external stakeholders.

-All Company objectives are pursued with an approach that is strongly focused on operational excellence, research innovation, cooperation for countries development, the importance of people (developing their professional capabilities and skills), integrity in managing its business following strict financial rules, the highest ethical principles, respect for and promotion of human rights, and synergies deriving from integration between financial and non-financial aspects in all corporate decisions and processes.
+Eni adopts an approach that is strongly focused on operational excellence, research innovation, cooperation for countries development to promote access to energy resources in a way that is efficient and sustainable for all.
+This is possible thanks to the central role of people, passion and leveraging diversity as a resource, integrity in managing its business following strict financial rules, the highest ethical principles, respect for and promotion of human rights, and synergies deriving from integration between financial and non-financial aspects in all corporate decisions and processes.